222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 Benefits of Paying Tax

 Taxes fund infrastructure projects, education, healthcare, and public services that benefit society.
+By paying your taxes, you contribute to national development and enjoy the benefits of a functioning society.

 From April 1, 2025, freelancers and independent service providers in Sri Lanka are subject to updated income tax rules, particularly concerning foreign currency income.
-Whether you offer digital services, work remotely, or run a side business, understanding how the Inland Revenue Department (IRD) classifies your income is crucial for staying compliant..
+Whether you offer digital services, work remotely, or run a side business, understanding how the Inland Revenue Department (IRD) classifies your income is crucial for staying compliant.

 Income Tax Rates for YA 2025–26